mpadge/hackmd-stat-software/ml.md

 post](https://sgugger.github.io/how-do-you-find-a-good-learning-rate.html).

-Before proceeding with the standards, the following sub-section describes a typical ML workflow as envisions by these standards.
+Before proceeding with the standards, the following sub-section describes a typical ML workflow as envisioned by these standards.
 This workflow provides a useful context for the standards which follow, particularly because typical ML workflows are often quite distinct from workflows for statistical software in other categories.
+The standards which follow then address each stage of the following workflow.

 **Workflows for Machine Learning Software**